apache/www-site/content/dev/pmc.md

 get their account created, the PMC chair ensures the new committer has [karma](#newcommitter) (access) to the project repositories.

-### Send NOTICEs and followup when adding new PMC members
+### Send NOTICEs and followup when adding PMC members
 The chair is responsible for sending the 72-hour NOTICE email to the board, then updating [committee-info.txt](https://svn.apache.org/repos/private/committers/board/committee-info.txt) and the LDAP committee group after the candidate accepts -- see the [detailed procedure](#newpmc).